-The United States Centers for Disease Control and Prevention (CDC) has advised people to take precautions in light of the pandemic.
+The Maine Center for Disease Control and Prevention (CDC) has advised people to take precautions in light of the pandemic.
 The CDC advises that the best way to avoid illness is to avoid being exposed to the virus.

-For purposes of these restrictions, "close contact" with a person with confirmed COVID-19 means having spent 30 minutes or more within 6 feet of the person within the past 14 days without the use of full personal protective equipment (PPE).
+For purposes of these restrictions, "close contact" with a person with confirmed COVID-19 means being within 6 feet of the person for 15-minutes or more over a 24-hour period without the use of full personal protective equipment (PPE).

 Therefore, effective immediately, the following persons shall not enter any State courthouse in Maine:

-- Persons who reside or have had close contact with someone who has travelled to any of those countries or areas of the United States within the last fourteen days;
+- Persons who reside or have had close contact with someone who has traveled outside of the State of Maine as described in paragraph B within the preceding fourteen days;

-- Persons who have been asked to self-quarantine by any doctor, nurse practitioner, hospital, or health agency; and
+- Persons who have been advised to self-quarantine by any health care provider, public health agency or public health official within the preceding 14 days; and

-- Persons who have been diagnosed with COVID-19 within the preceding 30 days or who have had close contact within the preceding 30 days with anyone who has been diagnosed with COVID-19.
+- Persons who have had close contact within the preceding 14 days with anyone who has been diagnosed with COVID-19.

-When you arrive at a courthouse, you will be asked the following questions:
+When you arrive at a courthouse, you will be asked following questions:

-- Have you been diagnosed with COVID-19 or been asked to self-quarantine by any hospital, health agency, nurse practitioner, physician’s assistant, or doctor?
+- Have you been diagnosed with COVID-19 or been advised to self-quarantine by any health care provider, public health agency, or public health official?

 If you answer YES to any of these questions, you may be asked some follow-up questions and, depending on the answers to those questions, you will either be allowed to enter or you will be refused entrance and provided with a contact number so that you may be assisted.
 You may be asked to sign a written attestation confirming that you do not have any of the symptoms noted above.